CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 # [ ] _*?DATA*_ Convert HRT to VRT (tokenizing)
 # [ ] _*?DATA*_ Convert the data directly to VRT (alternative to HRT->VRT)
 # [ ] _*+META*_ Store the scripts you used in GitHub
-# [ ] _*+META*_ Create a list of annotation information and tools used during the corpus processing pipeline, in order to be added to the metadata record
+# [ ] _*+META*_ Add information about annotation and tools used during the corpus processing pipeline to the Epic description field, in order to be added to the metadata record
 # [ ] _*+META*_ If additional documentation is needed, create a separate Jira-ticket
 \\
 ```